Coaching

 Publisher: Journal of Learning Disabilities

-Publication Date: November 2014
+Publication Date: January 2022

-Publisher: WestEd
+Publisher: NWEA

-Publication Date: June 2016
+Publication Date: January 2022

 Learning Walks Artifacts: Examples/Nonexamples

 This document provides examples and nonexamples of Learning Walks, a collaborative coaching process to be modeled and experienced with partners, grade-level teams, content area teams, and/or leadership teams.
-The purpose of the process is to assist educators in staying focused on what matters most in inclusive learning environments, instructional practices, student interactions, and student engagement.
+The purpose of the process is to assist educators in staying focused on what matters most in learning environments, instructional practices, student interactions, and student engagement.
 Another purpose is to collect evidence of shared professional learning and collaboration over time.

 Publication Date: 2020